-In 2019, my husband & I decided to start to try to conceive (TTC).
-Prior to this, I have not taken any pills, my menstrual cycle is regular and I did not have any existing medical condition that may affect conceiving.
-We sought my first OB, Dra.
-Ultra from MCU Hospital, to check if I had any reproductive problems and we were told that there was no possible problem for us to get pregnant.
-She encouraged us to TCC during my ovulation and fertile days.
+A year ago, around January 2019, my husband & I decided to start to try to conceive (TTC).
+Prior to this, I have not taken any pills, my menstrual cycle was regular (and still is) and I did not have any known reproductive medical condition that may affect conceiving.
+But before we TTC, we sought my first OB, Dra.
+Ultra from MCU Hospital, to check if I had any reproductive problems just to be sure.
+And it was a relief when were told that there was no possible problem for us to getting pregnant and she encouraged us to TCC during my ovulation and fertile days.

 And true enough, I got pregnant on the second cycle.

 But as fast at that pregnancy came, the loss followed just a few days after.
 That pregnancy did not last long, I started bleeding at 5 weeks 3 days and was told it would be a miracle if the pregnancy will progress.
 Despite the bed rest and medication, I bled and miscarried at 5weeks 6days.
 My OB then told us that it was not a healthy pregnancy to begin with.
 I have had flu every month, in the last 6 months prior to getting pregnant.
 She prescribed me Vit.
 D along with Prenatal vitamins and were told not to get pregnant for 3 months, so that my body can recover and reset.